-The Headwear Association Announces 2014 Headwear Hall of Fame
+The Headwear Association Announces 2015 Headwear Hall of Fame Inductees

-The Headwear Association (THA) has announced the inductees for the 2014 Headwear Hall of Fame, and this year’s honors go to Sophia Loren, Diane Keaton, Queen Elizabeth II, Bruno Mars, Spike Lee and Elton John.
+(LOS ANGELES) The Headwear Association (THA) has announced the inductees for the 2015 Headwear Hall of Fame, and this year’s honors go to Tim McGraw, Pharrell Williams, Cara Delevigne, Sir Sean Connery, Joan Collins and Alicia Keys.

 “Each year, The Headwear Association recognizes six individuals who are renowned for wearing hats.
-This is our sixth year for the THA Headwear Hall of Fame, and each year we try to select honorees that are known for their signature style, which of course includes wearing a wide variety of hats,” said THA President, Todd Gardner.
-“We are excited to welcome this year’s inductees to the Headwear Hall of Fame, which now totals 36 members.”
+This is our seventh year for the THA Headwear Hall of Fame, and each year we try to select honorees that are known for their signature style, which of course includes wearing a wide variety of hats,” said THA President, Angus MacLeod.
+“We are excited to welcome this year’s inductees to the Headwear Hall of Fame, which now totals 42 members.”

-The Headwear Association is a 105-year old trade association, the oldest in the fashion industry.
+The Headwear Association is a 106-year old trade association, the oldest in the fashion industry.